ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/circuit_assembly_instructions.md

 | OUT3 | black |
 | OUT4 | red |

-3. Connect the encoder VCC and GND on the LF and RF motors (M1) on the 5V output of the step down converter (E3).
+3. Connect the encoder VCC and GND on the LF and RF motors (M1) on the 3.3V output of the ESP32 (E4).

 4. See the [front side motors layout](../../Documentation/Schematics/front_side_motors.pdf) schematic for reference.